 Refugee And Migrant Support Projects

-In 2017, nearly 25 million people were living as refugees worldwide - that’s more than the entire population of Australia.
+On World Refugee Day 2018, a record 68.5 million people were forcibly displaced last year.
 As a refugee support volunteer, you can support projects that have been established to directly address the European refugee crisis.
 You can expect to work alongside local NGOs and volunteers at the frontline of promoting better health and wellbeing outcomes for refugee communities, as they rebuild their lives and move towards self-sufficiency and social integration.

 Spotlight Projects In Belgium: